-- 1. Illness; if absences exceed three consecutive days, a doctor's verification is required. - 2.
-Serious illness or death in the immediate family. - 3.
-Recognized religious holidays of their faith.
+- 1. Illness; if absences exceed three consecutive days, a doctor's verification is required - 2.
+Serious illness or death in the immediate family - 3.
+Recognized religious holidays of their faith

 170 days is the minimum attendance requirement per year by South Carolina Law.
-Absences exceeding 10 days could result in failure for the year.
+Absences exceeding 10 days must be excused or are subject to truancy and could result in failure for the year.
 Any child who has been absent from school without a valid excuse for more than three days or tardy more than three days is truant.